 One of WorldOregon's favorite events of the year is the annual Great Decisions series - the oldest, largest grassroots, people-powered, foreign policy series in the country, which had its start here in Portland in 1954.
-The series features nine hard-hitting topics selected by the Foreign Policy Association and across the region people organize discussion groups and attend our 9-week conversation series, which has for many years been produced in partnership with Portland State University.
+The series features eight hard-hitting topics selected by the Foreign Policy Association and across the region people organize discussion groups and attend our 8-week conversation series, which has for many years been produced in partnership with Portland State University.
 Stay tuned for dates and venue information.
+Also note: Great Decisions books will be available in the first week in January.
 Meanwhile, this year's series features some very critical issues that are "ripped from the headlines," as they say, topics that are front-and-center for how the U.S. is and will continue to be engaging on the world stage.

 Great Decisions 2019 Topics